 Choosing one of the best spark plugs, preferably an iridium spark plug, can increase the horsepower as well as the mileage.
-We, just like all other mechanics, recommend iridium since they are long-lasting and provide better sparks than the nickel-alloy spark plugs.
+We, just like all other mechanics, recommend iridium since they are long-lasting and provide better sparks than nickel-alloy spark plugs.
 Platinum spark plugs too are also good, but not as good as iridium ones.

 Iridium vs Platinum vs Copper Spark Plugs: Which is better?

-Combustion: Take a note of the idle RPM when Copper, Platinum, and Iridium spark plugs are connected.
+Combustion: Take note of the idle RPM when Copper, Platinum, and Iridium spark plugs are connected.
 You’ll see that the RPM is the best when Iridium is connected, and Platinum comes second.
-Since the fuel inflow isn’t altered. you’ll also notice an increase in fuel economy when you use an Iridium spark plug.
+Since the fuel inflow isn’t altered, you’ll also notice an increase in fuel economy when you use an Iridium spark plug.
 However, Iridium and Platinum spark plugs are slightly more expensive than Copper spark plugs.

 Conductivity: Iridium spark plugs conduct electricity and heat better than Platinum or Copper spark plugs.
 The melting point of Iridium is 4471°F, while that of Platinum is 3215°F. This results in Iridium spark plugs outperforming Platinum spark plugs, especially on longer drives.